pandas-dev/pandas/doc/source/user_guide/scale.rst

    %time ddf['name'].value_counts().compute()

-At that point, the full task graph (reading in data, selecting the columns, doing the ``value_counts``) is executed *in parallel*.
-You get back the same thing you'd get back from pandas, in this case a concrete pandas Series with the count of each ``name``.
+At that point, you get back the same thing you'd get with pandas, in this case a concrete pandas Series with the count of each ``name``.

+Calling ``.compute`` causes the full task graph to be executed.
+This includes reading the data, selecting the columns, and doing the ``value_counts``.
+The execution is done *in parallel* where possible, and Dask tries to keep the overall memory footprint small.
+You can work with datasets that are much larger than memory, as long as each partition (a regular pandas DataFrame) fits in memory.

 By default, ``dask.dataframe`` operations use a threadpool to do operations in parallel.
 We can also connect to a cluster to distribute the work on many